This guide provides an overview of the NIST Cybersecurity Framework 2.0 and outlines the key stages for compliance.

 Profiles

-The key output of the use of profiles is an action plan to move the organization’s cybersecurity from where it is now to where it is desired to be.
+The key output of the use of profiles is an action plan to move the organisation’s cybersecurity from where it is now to where it is desired to be.